AlexSeongJu-sr/Auto-Colorization/README.md

 All files contain such big images that github can't load them. please download and see them on Google colab.

-dataset : flower102
+dataset : flower102 <br />
 you can download at https://www.kaggle.com/c/oxford-102-flower-pytorch/data

-Execution order
+##Execution order <br/>
+we have 3 sequential steps to train each modules instead of traning the whole model at one step.

   1. encoder
    - Link the dataset to use for training, validation, test.
    - It uses resnet50 as the baseline.